 Maybe you struggle with expressing yourself clearly, or the thought of standing up for yourself in a disagreement or conflict makes you want to jump out of your skin.
 If so, working with blue lace agate could assist you in feeling more confident in communicating with people in your life, no matter the situation.
 It could be something as simple as being more comfortable sharing an idea in a meeting or leading a workshop on a favorite hobby in your spare time.

-Keeping some blue agate coasters in your home is an easy way to reap the benefits of the gemstone’s soothing properties.
+Keeping a blue agate night light in your home is an easy way to reap the benefits of the gemstone’s soothing properties.

 Perhaps you’re looking for something to encourage a more focused and even-tempered state of mind.
 If this sounds like you, working with moss agate could be just what you need.
 What’s more, moss agate is nurturing to both your root and heart chakras.